 Medulloblastoma (SHH subgroup)

-Medulloblastoma - sonic hedgehog (SHH) subgroup tumours are malignant tumours of the central nervous system.
+Medulloblastoma - sonic hedgehog (SHH) subgroup tumors are malignant tumors of the central nervous system.
 They are the second most common medulloblastoma subgroup (after group 4) and are approximately as common as group 3.
 They are found most commonly in adults and infants, but infrequently in children.
 Although they can arise from the vermis of the cerebellum, as is typical for group 3 and 4, they are most frequently located laterally within the cerebellar hemispheres.

-They are most frequently encountered in adults (>16 years) and infants (<4 years) but are uncommon in children 1-2.
+They are most frequently encountered in adults (>16 years) and infants (<4 years) but are uncommon in children 1-2,4.

 SHH medulloblastomas can demonstrate various histologies, with classic, large cell/anaplastic and desmoplastic/nodular/medulloblastoma with extensive nodularity (MBEN) all encountered 2.

 Importantly, almost all desmoplastic/nodular/medulloblastoma with extensive nodularity (MBEN) tumors are SHH subtype 2.

 Recently subtypes of SHH have been defined and termed SHHα, SHHβ, SHHγ and SHH∆ 4:

 - SHHα: typically in children with TP53 mutations

 - SHHγ: typically in infants, good prognosis